 SAFETY POINT WHY?
-TICK IF YOU DO THIS Cooking , , Cook foods to a golden yello v, or lighter colour Where appropriate, follow th cooking instructions for food The manufacturer has tried and tested cooking methods specifically for its products.
-Deep-fry potato products, suc fries to a golden yellow, or ligh temperature for cooking shou ter colour.
-The oil Cooking to a golden yellow, or lighter colour, and deep-frying at lower temperatures will keep acrylamide levels low.
+TICK IF YOU DO THIS Cooking Cook foods to a golden yellow, or lighter colour Where appropriate, follow the manufacturer's cooking instructions for food products.
+The manufacturer has tried and tested cooking methods specifically for its products.
+Deep-fry potato products, such as chips and French fries to a golden yellow, or lighter colour.
+The oil temperature for cooking should ideally be below 175°C. Cooking to a golden yellow, or lighter colour, and deep-frying at lower temperatures will keep acrylamide levels low.
 When deep-frying take care not to over-fill baskets.
 Fill the basket only half way.
 This will help the foods to cook more evenly.
 Keep cooking oil quality at its best by skimming often to remove crumbs and food particles left in the oil.
 This will prevent crumbs and food particles left in the oil from burning and will keep the oil quality for longer.
-Filter, change oils and clean often as needed or as recom Reusing old, dirty oil and cooking equipment will increase the levels of acrylamide in deep-fried foods.
-When baking bread and sweet products cook to a golden yell the lowest oven temperature ow, or lighter colour.
-Use Baking foods to a golden yellow, or lighter colour, and at lower oven temperatures will reduce acrylamide levels.
-When cooking foods such as sandwiches do not over-toas Cooking bread to a golden colour, or lighter, will help to keep acrylamide levels lower.
+Filter, change oils and clean cooking equipment as often as needed or as recommended by suppliers.
+Reusing old, dirty oil and cooking equipment will increase the levels of acrylamide in deep-fried foods.
+When baking bread and sweet or savoury bakery products cook to a golden yellow, or lighter colour.
+Use the lowest oven temperature possible for the food.
+Baking foods to a golden yellow, or lighter colour, and at lower oven temperatures will reduce acrylamide levels.
+When cooking foods such as toast and toasted sandwiches do not over-toast or burn.
+Cooking bread to a golden colour, or lighter, will help to keep acrylamide levels lower.
 Where possible, set a timer to mark the cooking time.
 This could be on the oven or fryer or you can use a separate timer.
 This will remind you to remove foods at the right time to prevent foods from becoming over-cooked or burnt.